 Your deposit is normally worked out as a percentage of the value of the property you want to purchase.
 The maximum mortgage you can take out is 95%, which means you have to provide at least a 5% deposit.
 However, a lot of lenders will ask for a deposit of 10% or more.
 There are options to reduce the deposit you need – you can find more information on this below.

 It’s worth trying to contribute as much in deposit as you can.
 A large deposit makes you appear less risky to lenders.
 This not only increases your chances of being accepted for a mortgage, but it also gives you access to better rates.
 Furthermore, you borrow less, which means your monthly repayments will be lower and you’ll accrue less interest.

 To work out how much you will need to save each month to reach your deposit amount, try our calculator below.
 This calculator assumes that you are a basic rate taxpayer and your payments are made at the beginning of each month.

 This calculator is for illustrative purposes and you should check the progress of your savings and review it regularly to ensure you are on track to reach your amount by the target date.

 How much you need to save for a house will greatly depend on where you buy your property.
 Properties in London, South East England and South West England come with much more intimidating price tags than those in Northern England and the Midlands.
 The higher the property value, the more you’ll likely pay in deposit.

 Average Deposit for First-Time Buyers

-The average deposit for first-time buyers in 2018 was £33,127 or 16%, according to research from Halifax.
+The average deposit for first-time buyers in 2021 was £53,935 according to Statista.
+In Greater London, the most expensive region, the deposit amount was more than double.
 That’s pretty expensive.

 A 20% deposit needs be a lot bigger in London and around the South East nowadays, thanks to the shocking increase in property value.
 The North, Scotland, Northern Ireland and Wales have remained stable or even seen slight decreases, making them much more affordable areas for those struggling to save a deposit.